SysKitTeam/docs-shell/product-updates/syskit-shell-release-note.md

 With our tool you can make __PowerShell Scripts__ and import and execute any __script__ you can think of!
 How does it work?

 SysKit Shell provides you with a __built-in PowerShell Script wizard__ for writing and saving scripts.
 With this feature, all created PowerShell scripts can be executed with just a few clicks!
-These scripts can be executed on a number of servers through the __Run Setup__ dialog.
+These scripts can be executed on a number of servers through the __Run__ dialog.
 SysKit Shell brings almost __twenty PowerShell scripts__ that are ready for you to explore!

 If you have no time to write PowerShell Scripts, __PowerShell modules__ are quick and easy way to do the task you need!